-Follow the mission track to a height of 1500ft and once clear of the control area (if applicable) establish the aeroplane in straight and level flight.
+Follow the mission track and once clear of the control area (if applicable) establish the aeroplane in straight and level flight.

 Identify the horizon position relative to the dash and note the attitude when level.

 The Instructor will demonstrate an attitude that is too high and an attitude that is too low.